 Scrubs and lab coats are often soft to start with, and they’re big enough to wear regular clothes underneath them.
 Scrubs and lab coats don’t just have to be medical costumes, either.

 Use a lab coat to make your child into a pharmacist or scientist (evil or otherwise).
 Hot-glue wisps of cotton onto blue scrubs to make your child into a partly cloudy day.
-Or turn your kid into an astronaut by using white scrubs paired with a belt, a felt patch on the pocket, a pair of boots and your child’s bike helmet.
+Or turn your kid into an astronaut by using white scrubs paired with a belt, a felt patch on the pocket, a pair of boots, and your child’s bike helmet.

 A hooded bathrobe is the perfect base for your budding wizard or aspiring Jedi.
-Your child can wear it right over his clothes.
+Your child can wear it right over clothes.
 Simply pick a robe in the right color and then cut or glue the bottom and sleeves to the right length.
 Then add accessories and props as needed.

 If your child doesn’t want to be magical or discover the Force, you can add googly eyes to the top of the hood.
-Glue or sew on felt scraps to turn your child into his favorite animal or monster.
+Glue or sew on felt scraps to turn your child into a favorite animal or monster.